Bottle Shops

 Porcupine Gorge can be accessed in a two-wheel drive as the road out to the Gorge is bitumen all the way.
 Sometimes in the wet season, creeks on the road out to the Gorge can flood cutting the road access to the north.
 The creeks generally go down quickly, but if you are unsure you can check the local road reports.

-We have five fuel stations in Hughenden that carry unleaded and diesel, two of these have 98% octane and United on the Flinders Highway has LP Gas.
+We have three fuel stations in Hughenden that carry unleaded and diesel, two of these have 98% octane and Astron on the Flinders Highway has LP Gas.

-There is free bush camping on the side of the Flinders River on the corner of Uhr and Flynn Street.
-There are also free sites available at the Hughenden RV Park for fully self-contained vehicles only.
-The RV Park is located on the outskirts of the Hughenden Showgrounds.
-RV’s can complete the self-registration forms located at the RV Park.
-Alternatively, the Prairie Creek Hotel will let you stay if you buy a cold drink from the bar.
+There are two free camps in our Shire: the Hughenden Free RV Camp and the area out the back of the Prairie Pub.
+Hughenden RV Park is for fully self‑contained vehicles only and is located beside the Hughenden Showgrounds.
+RV’s can complete the self‑registration forms located at the RV Park.
+You can stay for up to seven nights and donations are greatly appreciated.
+Fully self‑contained means your vehicle must have its own shower, toilet and grey‑water catchment.
+Alternatively, the Prairie Pub will let you stay if you are patrons of the pub.
 Please call the staff at the Flinders Discovery Centre for more information (07) 4741 2970.

 When travelling in the Flinders Shire, the only mobile phone coverages we have access to is the Telstra Next G network and the Optus network.
 Coverage outside of these areas is usually within a 20km radius.